 The concept of mentoring and coaching with emotional intelligence (EQ) (Merlevede, Patrick, & Bridoux, 2006) has, unfortunately, been overlooked by many managers and leaders using the excuse of "lack of time. " With the right attitude by the mentor, could result in retention and a motivated individual when top performers take an interest in the success of others in an organization.
 From the "mentee's perspective the mentor is someone; 1) not in competition, 2) trustworthy, 3) who has been there, 4) who can confide" (Merlevede, 2004, p.
 4).
 The relationship could be established through face-to-face meetings.
 However, the individuals could be located at a distance from each other, where communication would be with cloud-based technology and social media.
 Mentoring is a process of change for the mentor and the mentee (Ford, 2017).

 Accepted mentoring is practiced in two major industries: 1) educational institutions and 2) nursing.
-However, there is a lack of academic scholarly research on the impact of ethical awareness with mandatory mentoring programs for real estate professionals.
+However, there is a lack of academic scholarly research on the impact of ethical awareness with formal mentoring programs for real estate professionals.
 Some suggestions from the following current dissertation in both the medical and educational industries have implemented face-to-face mentoring and recommended combining more structure and utilizing virtual mentoring programs to assure a strategic guided mentoring program.

 The medical industry has face-to-face mentored, and Clement's dissertation (2019) recommendation includes a hybrid method utilizing technology to include virtual mentoring.
 "Traditional, face-to-face mentoring, with a mentor as a role model and coach, has been utilized by the nursing profession as a strategy to prepare nurses for practice within a variety of settings.
 A renewed and robust focus on mentoring within doctoral nursing education is needed to support not only doctorly prepared nurse educators but also the quality of future research in nursing education" (Clement, 2019).